kevinwatson/hobbyist-radio-book/070-chapter-06.md

 The FCC regulates the ham radio frequencies by requiring that operators show some proficiency by obtaining a license.
 There are three licenses available, each building on the previous license.
 We'll explain each below.

+_**Table 6-8**_ Ham Licenses

 | License | Description | Allowed Frequencies | Call Sign |
 |---|---|---|---|
 | Technician | The entry-level license | Above 30 MHz | Six digits assigned by the FCC |
 | General | | | Six digits assigned by the FCC |
 | Amateur Extra | | All frequency bands | First two digits are assigned by the FCC, the last three can be requested |

 Once obtained, a license is good for 10 years.
+Each license requires an exam which can be taken online.

 ## Resources